Constantin Levaditi: Biography

 He will remain at the Pasteur Institute until retirement age.
 His choice is made: if he will remain sentimentally attached to his native Romania, it is France that has become his homeland because he has found there not only the means to work, but the intellectual atmosphere and the spiritual climate where he will be able to realize.
 He will return to Romania for a short trip in 1903, when he married Helen, the younger daughter of Dr. Constantin Istrati, and in 1920, as a guest lecturer at the University of Cluj.

 His enterprising research in immunology led to nomination as Professor in 1924.
 The American Professor Simon Flexner proposed him as director of the Rockefeller Institute for Medical Research in New York, but Levaditi refused politely.
 Meanwhile, Levaditi taught at many Universities all over the world including London, Madrid, Barcelona, New York and Philadelphia.

-The work of C. Levaditi is immense: it extends over more than half a century and it touches on apparently separate domains, but in reality they are united by the logical chain of thought and the development of research.
+The work of C. Levaditi extends over more than half a century and touches on domains that are united by the logical chain of thought and the development of research.
 His doctoral dissertation in medicine (1902) made Levaditi a cytologist and an immunologist.
-From this double training, C. Levaditi will always keep the imprint.
-Pathological histology will hold a considerable place in all his experimental work, itself oriented towards the solution of immunological problems raised by the various diseases he will study.
+Pathological histology holds a considerable place in all his experimental work, oriented towards the solution of immunological problems raised by the various diseases he studied.

 Constantin Levaditi dedicated an important part of his research to the study of syphilis, a scourge of the 20th century.
-From 1907, when he began to investigate venereal disease systematically, he emphasized the importance of studying this wide-spread problem.
+From 1907, when he began to investigate venereal disease systematically, he emphasized the importance of studying this widespread problem.
 Levaditi studied the invasive capability of Treponema pallidum into the target-organs and at the same time described the technique of staining this bacterium (the Levaditi–Manouelian method).
 He and Auguste-Charles Marie traced T. pallidum in the brainstem of patients suffering from neurosyphilis, a discovery that confirmed the infiltrating capacity of the organism and opened up new horizons for experimental study in animals.
 The two pioneer researchers also made the very significant observation that not only the antigens of T. pallidum, but also extracts of normal tissues from patients who had been infected by syphilis, gave a positive complement fixation reaction.
 This observation, in combination with the perfection of the serum detection method (the Wasserman Test), contributed to the discovery of autoantibodies and the phenomenon of autoimmunity.

 In his studies of syphilis, Levaditi introduced new techniques in serology, and recommended bismuth in its treatment.
 Entering World War I as a volunteer, he attained the rank of captain and was detached to serve with the ambulances of la Panne.
 In this capacity he worked on developing an antitetanus vaccine and studied streptococcus in wounds.